What is younger onset dementia?

 Changes to family relationships may also occur.
 Sometimes families and carers need to reduce or give up work altogether to care for the person with dementia.
 There can be changes to wider social relationships and changes to a person’s every day way of life.
 These changes can be significant and unwanted.

-An added difficulty can be the attitude of other people.
-It can be difficult to accept that a younger person can have dementia, particularly when no obvious physical changes can be seen.
+It can be difficult for other people to accept that a younger person can have dementia, particularly when no obvious physical changes can be seen.
 It may appear that no one else in the family or carer’s age group understands what is happening.
-Many people affected by the illness find that friendships can become more difficult as the dementia progresses, and due to lifestyle stages, a younger person may become isolated as a result.
+Many people affected by younger onset dementia find that friendships sometimes become more difficult as the dementia progresses.
+Due to lifestyle stages, a younger person with dementia may become isolated as a result.

 Children may have a number of reactions to the disease and these may be strong reactions.
-At a time when they are trying to cope with growing up, they find that they also have to cope with a family member who is unwell and may also take on a caring role.
+At a time when they are trying to cope with growing up, they also have to cope with a family member who is unwell and may find themselves also taking on a caring role.
 Established roles within the family may change.

 Children may become sad, angry or withdrawn.
 Some young people may have problems talking with their parents because they don’t want to worry them or are afraid of making them sad, or of being a burden.
 They may prefer to talk to people their own age or to a counsellor.